vStar925/RDR1-Keyboard-Mouse/README.md

 ## Instructions

+*Note: If you downloaded a version prior to 1.1.1, the folder directory for reWASD is wrong.
+My mistake.
+Simply rename Documents to Public Documents and proceed as normal.
+This is fixed in 1.1.1*

 1.)
 Follow Sections II and III of this guide for detailed instructions on exploring the game files (https://github.com/vStar925/Red-Dead-Redemption-1-Modding)

 2.)
 In "RDR1 KBM Mod\files to replace", search for all 3 files inside rdr2_layer0.rpf with MagicRDR and replace them with their respective files in this folder (Right click, replace) Save and exit MagicRDR.